Temple De Hirsch Sinai: Temple De Hirsch

 Upon Koch's retirement, he was succeeded by Raphael H. Levine, who served as senior rabbi from 1942 to 1970.
 Levine was a devoted ecumenicist, co-hosting a television program called Challenge with a Catholic priest and a Protestant minister.
 Challenge aired for 14 years, first on KOMO-TV and later on KING-TV, both in Seattle.
 Rabbi Levine also founded the Pacific Association of Reform Rabbis, the ecumenical Camp Brotherhood, a religious, educational, and cultural center for Christians and Jews, and co-founded Camp Swig, an educational and recreational camp for Jewish youth, and played a significant role in the expansion of Children's Orthopedic Hospital, now Seattle Children's.

 Rabbi Levine's successor, Earl S. Starr, was senior rabbi from 1970.
 He saw through the merger of congregations and remained senior rabbi of Temple De Hirsch Sinai until 2001.
 Like all of his predecessors at Temple De Hirsch, he carried on a long tradition of community service and outreach.

 Temple De Hirsch has at least two claims to fame in the history of music.
 Samuel E. Goldfarb, co-composer of the Hanukkah song "I Have a Little Dreidel" was music director of Temple De Hirsch from 1930 to 1968.
 Using a farm system that allowed youth to "graduate" from one level of choir to another, he created one of the country's finest temple choirs.
 Perhaps more unusually, Jimi Hendrix played his first professional gig as a musician in the Temple De Hirsch basement; he was fired mid-performance for his wild playing.

 Temple De Hirsch Sinai retained both the Temple De Hirsch facility (its "Seattle Campus") and the Temple Sinai facility (its "Bellevue campus").
 The original Bellevue facility was sold in 2001, when a new facility was constructed in the Eastgate area of Bellevue.
 Rabbi Starr served as senior rabbi until his retirement in July 2001, when he was succeeded by Daniel A. Weiner, who currently holds the position.
 The Seattle building shares facilities with a local private school, the Seattle Academy of Arts and Sciences, and the Bellevue facility shares facilities with the Emerald Heights Academy.

-Temple De Hirsch Sinai Library
+Libraries

 The Temple De Hirsch Sinai Libraries were founded in 1908 and continue to provide a wealth of information for the congregation and community.
-In both Seattle and Bellevue sites, it currently contains over 10,000 books, periodicals and CDs.
-It specializes in materials on Judaism, History, Culture, Holiday and the Holocaust.
+In both Seattle and Bellevue sites, the system contains over 10,000 books, periodicals and CDs, with a specialty in materials on Judaism, history, culture, holiday and the Holocaust.
 The Benjamin Zukor Children's Library composes about one third of the total library collection and is spread over both library sites.
 It contains fiction and non-fiction for children and teens.
-An online catalog, hours, and events can be found at lib.tdhs-nw.org.